Charles Creek Vineyard

-Charles Creek Vineyard was a winery in Sonoma, California that specialized in Chardonnay and Cabernet Sauvignon wine and dessert wine.
+Charles Creek Vineyard was a winery in Sonoma, California, that specialized in Chardonnay and Cabernet Sauvignon wine and dessert wine.

 History

 Charles Creek was founded in January 2002 by husband and wife Bill & Gerry Brinton.
 A veteran of the beverage industry, Bill owned the Wiman Beverage Company since 1993.
 They chose to sell Wimans as their interest in wine making grew, selling it to Naked Juice in 2000.
 Owning property on Sonoma Mountain since 1984, the Brintons had been experimenting with winemaking since their first planting of Chardonnay in 1992, and after the sale of Wiman they chose to move to Sonoma from San Francisco.

 After several experiments with Chardonnay and Merlot grapes, the Brintons decided to focus on working with regional grape growers and made their small vineyard into a solar farm.

 In 2002 they founded Charles Creek, which is named after the couple's son Charley and Bill's grandfather, Charles Deere Wiman.

-In November of 2014 they shuttered the winery and tasting room, calling it a "bittersweet farewell."
+In November 2014 they shuttered the winery and tasting room, calling it a "bittersweet farewell."